Walking Down Another Street

 - It means you will live from a place of the most clarity and effectiveness you can muster–LOVE–having compassionately questioned and seen through the thoughts that were keeping you from it.

 THAT IS THE PATH TO ABSOLUTE SAFETY.
-Learn to give the little underground savior–the one who has been trying to ‘help’ you with some pretty wacky thinking–the day off (it really just wants to play, sleep, cuddle and be fed).
-Tune in next Sunday to Part III of III for the punchline on how it works, and where you can get it.
+Learn to give the little underground savior–the one who has been trying to “help” you with some pretty wacky thinking–the day off (it really just wants to play, sleep, cuddle and be fed).
+Tune in Part III of III for the punchline on how it works, and where you can get it.

 Again, Happy Groundhog Day!
 Here’s to old patterns repeating, until we are willing to be shown.

+P.S.
 Click here to watch the trailer.
 (Marketers would tell me not to do this!
 Don’t send them away from the page!
-Get them to sign on!
-Well, I do want you to sign on, as I know how much it can help.
-I’m likely to stand for you more than you stand for yourself.
-However, I want you to have fun watching the trailer too!
-And I know you’ll reach out when you’re ready.)
+However, I want you to have fun watching the trailer!
+And I know you’ll reach out when you’re ready: 301-785-0545.)

 NIGEL LIKES TO KEEP DIGGING HOLES,